-Information sheets.
-Comments received on the 2011 proposal suggested that the committees consider revising the information sheets regarding superior court appellate proceedings to reflect the proposed rule changes.
-The committees agreed with this suggestion and incorporated these suggested revisions into the 2012 proposal.
+Comments received on the earlier proposal also suggested that the committees consider revising the information sheets regarding superior court appellate proceedings to reflect the proposed rule changes.
+The committees agreed with this suggestion and have incorporated these suggested revisions into the current proposal.